mgaynor1/PaleoGenerate/README.md

 ## Introduction

 High-resolution paleoclimatic datasets are broadly applicable to investigating drivers of contemporary biodiversity patterns.
 Generation of paleoclimatic layers is often done with proprietary software, which greatly limits new applications, particularly for those without advanced GIS skills.
 Here, we provide an open source approach to infer robust paleoclimatic layers, specifically annual mean temperature (bio1), for 50 distinct time segments between 0 and 3.3 MYA.

-In addition, we generate layers for five additional bioclimatic variables: temperature seasonality (bio4), annual precipitation (bio12), precipitation of wettest month (bio13), precipitation of driest month (bio14), and precipitation seasonality (bio15).
+In addition, we generate layers for five additional bioclimatic variables: temperature seasonality (bio4), annual precipitation (bio12), precipitation of wettest month (bio13), precipitation of driest month (bio14), and precipitation seasonality (bio15) - but we caution the use of these layers.

 PaleoGenerate is an R project used to generate Bioclim variables at time between 0 and 3.3 million years ago (MYA).
 This method is based on [Gamisch, 2019](https://onlinelibrary.wiley.com/doi/full/10.1111/geb.12979) and utilizes [PaleoClim layers](http://paleoclim.org/).